 Personal representatives cannot claim damages related to pain and suffering.
 Although some exceptions apply, the damages personal representatives claim are liable for the deceased’s debts.
 If given a chance, a wrongful death attorney may be able to avoid using the compensation to pay for old debts.
 They may find a way to get rid of debts or claim additional damages to cover them.

 In special cases, the court may award punitive damages.
 The claimant or their wrongful death lawyer in Henderson will have to prove gross negligence or intentional harm.
 These damages are completely different from all the other ones included in the compensation claim.
-Their purpose is to punish the part at fault.
+Their purpose is to punish the party at fault.
 They should also deter others from following in their footsteps.
 The value of the punitive damages will depend on the severity and wrongfulness of the defendant’s actions.

 Who Should Hire a Wrongful Death Lawyer?